 The city of Valencia can be found at the coast of the Spanish Mediterranean Sea.
 This city is fantastic!
 Valencia stood in Barcelona’s shadow for a long time, but undeservedly so, I think.
 Valencia has a wide sand beach and the center is smaller and more clear.
 You’re being led through streets filled with nice shops, hidden squares and tapas restaurants between the monumental buildings.
 The inner city is lively and typically Spanish and there are a lot of must see attractions in Valencia.

-The perfect city for a city trip, here you will read up on my 6 favorite activities in this city.
+The perfect city for a city trip, here you will read up on my 6 must see activities in Valencia.

 1. Plaza de la Virgin